We have information you must know before you buy the Windstar.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Like most modern minivans, the Windstar offers power-sliding rear doors.
-However, the Windstar is the only one with available power-adjustable pedals.
-Short and tall drivers should be able to adjust the seats and pedals for the safest, most comfortable driving position.
+Windstar comes standard with a strong, 200-horsepower V6 and room for seven.
+It offers options aplenty to satisfy any taste.
+Like most modern minivans, the Windstar offers power sliding rear doors.
+However, Windstar is the only minivan with available power-adjustable pedals, allowing short and tall drivers to adjust seats and pedals for the safest, most comfortable driving position.

-The SEL model comes with fatter tires (225/60R16) and bigger wheels (16-inch), which helps improve handling and stability substantially.
+SE, SEL and Limited come with fatter tires (215/65R16) and bigger wheels (16-inch), which helps improve handling and stability substantially.
 Yet this package adds very little noise or ride harshness.

 Ford has continued to add to the Windstar's already long list of available safety equipment.
-Offering traction and stability control, front-passenger side airbags and the aforementioned reverse sensing system, and combining those with a five-star government crash test rating, it's easy to see why the Windstar makes for a fantastic family vehicle.
-So, the Windstar is safe, roomy, has a versatile seating arrangement, and offers a rear-seat entertainment system.
+All models share a five-star crash test rating.
+Add to that traction and stability control, front-passenger side-impact airbags and the reverse sensing system, and it's easy to see why the Windstar is such a desirable family vehicle.
+Windstar is safe and roomy, features a versatile seating arrangement, and offers a rear-seat entertainment system.
 If you've got kids, this minivan should be on your list.

-In fact, it's almost too good for the kids -- a luxuriously appointed Windstar Limited is more appropriate for taking four to six adults on a long journey or downtown to the opera.
+In fact, it's almost too good for the kids.
+A luxuriously appointed Windstar Limited would be equally appropriate for taking four to six adults on a long journey or downtown to the opera.